Simon Baz: "Trinity War"

-During the 2013 "Trinity War" storyline, Baz was seen chasing Batman, who was in possession of Pandora's Box, until Superman attacked him.
-After Cyborg's (Victor) body was mangled by Crime Syndicate member "The Grid", Baz's ring was the one thing preventing Victor from death.
+During the 2013 "Trinity War" storyline, Baz is seen chasing Batman, who was in possession of Pandora's Box, until Superman attacked him.
+After Cyborg was mangled by Crime Syndicate member Grid, Baz's ring was the one thing keeping him from dying.

 "Lights Out"

-During the 2013 "Lights Out" storyline, in need of the Red Lanterns help during the fight with Relic, Hal Jordan promised the current leader of the Red Lanterns, Guy Gardner, his own sector of space.
-Guy Gardner chose Sector 2814 which contains the Red Lantern's homeworld of Ysmault, as well as Earth.
-As a condition of the sanctity of the Red Lanterns' policing of Sector 2814, Guy declared that no Green Lantern can enter their sector, including Earth.
-As an added term, Hal requested permission to keep Simon down on Earth to keep an eye on things and be the Green Lantern Corps' own ambassador.
+During the 2013 "Lights Out" storyline, in need of the Red Lantern Corps' help during the fight with Relic, Hal Jordan promises to give Guy Gardner and the Red Lanterns their own sector of space.
+Guy chooses Sector 2814, which contains the Red Lanterns' homeworld of Ysmault as well as Earth, and declares that no Green Lantern can operate in the sector.
+However, Hal requests permission to keep Simon on Earth to keep an eye on things and be the Green Lantern Corps' ambassador.

 "DC Rebirth"

-Baz stars in DC Rebirth comic Green Lanterns protecting the Sector 2814 alongside the newest Green Lantern, Jessica Cruz.
-After they both fail a training exercise organized by Hal Jordan, he fuses their power batteries into one, which can only be accessed when the two are together, as he needs to be sure they are skilled enough to defend Earth while he is away in deep space.
-During his absence, Hal also gives the two memberships to the Justice League, hoping the other heroes would aid them in their training.
+Simon Baz stars in the DC Rebirth comic Green Lanterns protecting Sector 2814 alongside Jessica Cruz.
+After Simon and Jessica both fail a training exercise organized by Hal Jordan, he merges their power batteries into a form that requires the two to be in close proximity for their rings to work, as he needs to be sure they are skilled enough to defend Earth while he is away in deep space.
+During his absence, Hal also grants Simon and Jessica membership in the Justice League, hoping the other heroes will aid them in their training.

-After several adventures, Batman confronts Baz about his gun.
-He is convinced to give it up.
-Commissioner Gordon takes the weapon for safe keeping.
+After several adventures, Batman confronts Simon about his gun and convinces him to give it up.
+Commissioner Gordon takes the weapon for safekeeping.

-Baz and Jessica are some of the few heroes left to save the Multiverse from yet another Crisis.